How to Fix Reduced Engine Power Chevy Silverado

-Why Does This Happen with Chevy Silverados?
+Why Does This Happen with Chevy Silverado?

 General Motors ‑ as all smart companies do ‑ takes advantage of bulk purchasing and that’s a good thing with hopefully savings passed on the consumer.
 However, it can be a not‑so‑good thing when one part that is in millions of cars and trucks singles itself out as a problem part.

-From the years 1997-2007, a throttle position sensor (TPS) was installed in cars and trucks with the 2.2 L and the 4.3 L V-6 Chevrolet engines.
+From the years 1997‑2007, a throttle position sensor (TPS) was installed in cars and trucks with the 2.2 L and the 4.3 L V‑6 Chevrolet engines.
 That includes the Chevy Silverado.
 This little TPS sensor is not always the issue when the reduced engine power mode happens, but if you are savvy enough to check your diagnostic trouble codes (DTC) and you see a “p” or P0122, it indicates an issue with the TPS sensor and possibly bad connections.
+Sensor replacements are a common repair for these issues and typically cost between $200 and $600.

 Throttle body issues, a faulty pedal or throttle position sensor, circuit issues, and problems with the data network, engine, or cooling system are all reasons this warning message may appear.